What you need...

 Now is a good time to pull out your lights!

-Grab 2 layers of your tulle and pop your lights on top to see how many rows of stitching you need.
+Grab your 2 tulle underskirts and place your lights on top to see how many rows of stitching you need.
 For a 5m string, you can get away with 2 channels.

 Measure around about half way to create a stitching guideline for your channels with an air/water erasable marker for light colours or chalk for dark colours.